-CONTENTS

-- 2. Why the UK is the best choice for you
+- 2. Why study in the UK?

-- 13. Finding a study option that's right for you
+- 7. Find a study option that's right for you

-- 23. How to apply
+- 11. How to apply

-- 31. Student visas
+- 16. Student visas

-- 35. Apply to stay and work in the UK after graduating
+- 18. Apply to stay and work in the UK after graduating

-- 39. Money, budgeting and scholarships
+- 21. Money, budgeting and scholarships

-- 45. Living in the UK
+- 24. Living in the UK

-- 57. Further information
+- 31. Further information

-WHYTHE UK IS THE BEST CHOICE FOR YOU

-The UK is the perfect place to become the most confident, most promising version of yourself.
 You will discover so much about yourself, here in the home of the English language.
 We're one of the world's most popular study destinations; with a welcoming, inclusive way of life, outstanding academic standards and rich traditions that will inspire you to think independently, be creative and truly grow as an individual.
 It's why our graduates are progressing further and being promoted quicker than peers educated elsewhere.

 And with new friends, new experiences and some of the world's greatest cultural events waiting for you, you'll make memories that last a lifetime.

+Why study in the UK?

-The creative you The UK has inspired some of the finest minds in human history, and now it can inspire you.
+The UK has inspired some of the finest minds in human history, and now it can inspire you.

 For centuries, the planet's most inventive and creative thinkers were taught at universities in the UK.
 And today, our country's rich traditions of critical thinking and problem-solving are taught alongside the most cutting-edge and modern approaches to learning in the entire world.

 That means that the UK is the perfect place for you to be creative.
 Our universities have one of the most diverse subject offerings in the world and we'll give you the support and space you'll need to be imaginative, ambitious and to think differently.
 And all while receiving a prestigious education that is built on the most solid of historical foundations.

-Celebrated figures in science, politics, art and literature have all benefitted from this exceptional standard of teaching.
+Celebrated figures in science, politics, art and literature have all benefited from this exceptional standard of teaching.
 38 per cent of Nobel Laureates and one in four world leaders have been shaped by their studies in the UK.

 Like them, you'll be inspired to push your imagination as far as you possibly can, and to view the world in unique and life-changing ways.
 Because in the UK, your teachers will encourage you to express your opinions, your ideas and to develop your own interests and intellectual abilities.

 You will be given space in other ways, too.
 Unlike in other countries, studies in the UK aren't confined to the classroom or lecture theatre.
 Regular field trips, visits and excursions will accelerate your learning by applying it to real world situations.
 By studying and problem-solving with friends you will learn how to challenge each other's ideas, enjoy constructive debate and gain an unbeatable understanding of how lessons and theories can be translated into working practice.

 This critical and intellectual approach to education will give you so much more than just a competitive edge among your peers.
 It will fire your imagination and widen your personal experiences too.

+A world-class education

-The world-class you A UK education is your bridge to the world, and to a bright and successful future.
+A UK education is your bridge to the world, and to a bright and successful future.